These four trends will drive new ideas and innovations in business.

 How to innovate for the future

 When the world is changing at breakneck speed, innovation becomes an organization's most important weapon.
-The story offers some important lessons on how to handle this weapon in the future:
+History offers some important lessons on how to wield this weapon in the future:

 - The world is a big place: don't just limit yourself to innovation from within your company.

-- High goal: otherwise, incremental innovation can cause you to miss out on innovative opportunities.
+- Aim high: otherwise incremental innovation can cause you to miss innovative opportunities.

-- Try new organizational structures that are agile and horizontal.
+- Try out new organizational structures that are agile and horizontal.

 - Practice economic innovation and learn from both the bottom of the pyramid and the top.

-- See errors as portals of discovery: every failure has learning as a positive side.
+- See mistakes as portals of discovery: every failure has learning as a positive side.

-- Cultivate leaders who thrive on uncertainty, take a long-term view and advocate for change.
+- Cultivate leaders who thrive on uncertainty, take the long view, and champion change.